NixOS/nix/doc/manual/src/release-notes/rl-next.md

   ```
   extra-experimental-features = cgroups
+  use-cgroups = true
   ```

   to `nix.conf`.
-It is also automatically enabled for builds that require the `uid-range` system feature.
+Cgroups are required for derivations that require the `uid-range` system feature.

 * `nix build --json` now prints some statistics about top-level derivations, such as CPU statistics when cgroups are enabled.